3zuli/3zuli.github.io/README.md

 ## Arduino luxmeter
 2016-17

 I made a luxmeter using an BH1750 light level sensor and an Arduino Pro Mini.
-The original prototype was built on a prototype board, later I designed a proper PCB in KiCad as a project for our university PCB design class.
+The original version was built on a prototype board, later I designed a proper PCB in KiCad as a project for our university PCB design class.

 [GitHub repository](https://github.com/3zuli/luxmeter)